 In the fall, our Undergraduate Fellows will attend a virtual lunchtime seminar every other week throughout the semester.
 Undergraduate fellows are offered direct interaction with Risk Center experts and distinguished visitors through lectures and discussions in the bi-weekly seminar on a wide range of climate risk management, resilience, and sustainability challenges and emerging solutions.
 In the spring semester, the Undergraduate Fellows will each produce a short-written product based on background research undertaken in the winter and spring.

 Congratulations to the incoming 2021-2022 Undergraduate Fellows Cohort!
 Learn more about the students.

 Questions?
 Please email Helen Wiley at firstname.lastname@example.org.

 Want to stay up to date?
-Sign up to receive bi-weekly updates about upcoming Wharton Risk Center events and opportunities.
-Additionally, the listserv alerts students to other risk and resilience postings, including events around the university and Philadelphia, grant and funding opportunities, conferences, and internship opportunities.
+Sign up to receive updates about upcoming Wharton Risk Center events and opportunities.
+Additionally, the listserv alerts students to other postings, including Penn and partner events, grant and funding opportunities, conferences, and internship opportunities.